sherafatpour/pushe_json_reciever/README.md

 # pushe_json_reciever
-Receives the cloud message (Json) from pushe.com by the service and stores it in the database I used
+Receives the cloud message (Json) from pushe.co by the service and stores it in the database I used

 -Mvvm Architecture